castleXM/xm-labs-AWScloudwatch/README.md

 5. Head over to AWS Cloudwatch
 ![AWS CloudWatch Logo](https://github.com/mpeters413/AWScloudwatch-docker/blob/master/cloudWatchImage.png?raw=true)

-6 Click on Logs
+6 *Click on Logs*
 ![AWS Logs logo](https://github.com/mpeters413/AWScloudwatch-docker/blob/master/awsLogsImage.png?raw=true)

 7.)
 You should see your apache logs
 ![AWS Apache Logs Logo](https://github.com/mpeters413/AWScloudwatch-docker/blob/master/logImage.png?raw=true)

 # Step 4: Configure a Metric in the Logs
-1. After your logs are being sent to CloudWatch, click on Logs
+1. After your logs are being sent to CloudWatch, In the CloudWatch console click on *Logs*
 2. Find your Apache logs
-3. Click on Create Metric
+3. Click on *Create Metric Filter*
 4. In the Filter Pattern type `shutting down`
 5. Define the Metric